warren/perdicis-notes/content/Zima Blue.md

 ## Overall
 Great short story about the nature of art and memory, with a sci-fi backdrop.
 The imagery is rich, and the sci-fi is not self indulgent (I can't say the same about some of Qntm's work).

 The story is only 15 pages long.
-You should totally read it before continuing to read my yapping further.
-[Free PDF of the story](http://www.sfsfss.com/stories2/zima%20blue.pdf)
+You should totally read it before seeing my take: [free PDF of the story](http://www.sfsfss.com/stories2/zima%20blue.pdf)

 ## Things I liked
 In general, I'm biased in liking this story because its driving plot forces are philosophy and art -- both of which I studied in school.